GuillaumeBal/shiny.registration.form/README.md

 This folder contains code to create a shiny registration form for events (here a scientific forum meeting).
 Logs are registered within a Dropbox folder as lists.
-Some code is provided to extract your data from dropbxob and to extract your dropbox details (see 0.sandox.folder) Feel free to customize.
+Some code is provided to extract your data from dropbob and to extract your dropbox details login for the app (see 0.sandox.folder)
+Feel free to customize.

 Adapted from